draftcode/sandal/README.md

 Usage
 -----

 Sandal compiler converts a model written in Sandal into a NuSMV module, and write it to STDOUT.
-For example the following command will convert your Sandal model to a NuSMV module and execute NuSMV:
+For example, the following command will convert your Sandal model to a NuSMV module and execute NuSMV:

     $ sandal your_model.sandal | nusmv